OpenPGP signing in .NET

 VB.NET example

-3) Signing a string message with private key located in a file
+3. Signing a String message with a private key located in a file

 If we wish to sign a string message directly we should use one of the SignString methods: